microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgEntitlementManagementAssignmentRequest.md

     - `[PrincipalName <String>]`: The principal name, if known, of the subject.
     - `[SubjectType <String>]`: accessPackageSubjectType

-BODYPARAMETER <IMicrosoftGraphAccessPackageAssignmentRequest1>: accessPackageAssignmentRequest
+BODYPARAMETER <IMicrosoftGraphAccessPackageAssignmentRequest>: accessPackageAssignmentRequest
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AccessPackage <IMicrosoftGraphAccessPackage1>]`: accessPackage
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
-    - `[AssignmentPolicies <IMicrosoftGraphAccessPackageAssignmentPolicy1[]>]`:
+    - `[AssignmentPolicies <IMicrosoftGraphAccessPackageAssignmentPolicy[]>]`:
       - `[Id <String>]`:
       - `[AccessPackage <IMicrosoftGraphAccessPackage1>]`: accessPackage
       - `[AllowedTargetScope <String>]`: allowedTargetScope